Rotator Cuff Injury

 KFM Radio Interview

-Causes of Rotator Cuff Injury
+Causes of Rotator Cuff Tears

 Injury to the rotator cuff may occur due to poor lifting technique, muscle imbalance or repetitive activities.

 Rotator Cuff Tendinopathy